How to Patina Your Corten Steel Fire Pit

-Step 1: Degrease the Corten area by spraying the water + dish soap mix (no need to spray the stainless steel at any point).
+Step 1: Degrease the Corten area by spraying it with the water and dish soap mixture and wipe dry.

-Step 3: Mix the hydrogen peroxide, white vinegar and salt together in another spray bottle and spritz over the pickled, degreased Corten.
+Step 3: Mix the hydrogen peroxide, white vinegar, and salt together in another bottle and spray over the pickled, degreased Corten.
 You'll start to see the patina show almost right away.

 Step 4: Rub the Corten area with a rough sponge to evenly distribute the patina mixture.